-- .
-Non- repeatable reactive results may be obtained with any ELISA test due to the general characteristics of this diagnostic method.
-A negative result with an antibody detection test does not preclude the possibility of infection.
-Antibodies may be undetectable during the early stages of the disease and in some immunosuppressed individuals. - If, after retesting of the initially reactive samples, the assay results are negative, these samples should be considered as non-repeatable (false positive) and interpreted as negative.
-As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step. - Common sources for mistakes: kits beyond the expiry date, bad washing procedures and wrong washing buffer concentration, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - The prevalence of the marker will affect the assay's predictive values. - False negative results can occur from inhibition of specific IgM in the presence of high titers of specific IgG.
-The removal of IgG can be helpful to prevent false negative results and methods for this are given elsewhere.
+- Non-repeatable positive result may occur due to the general biological and biochemical characteristics of ELISA method.
+The kit is designed to achieve performance characteristics of very high sensitivity and specificity.
+However, in very rare cases, some HBV mutants or subtypes could remain undetectable.
+Antibodies may also be undetectable during the early stages of the disease and in some immunosuppressed individuals. - If, after retesting of the initially reactive samples, the assay results are negative, these samples should be considered as non-repeatable (false positive) and interpreted as negative.
+As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step. - Common sources for mistakes: kits beyond the expiry date, bad washing procedures, contaminated reagents. incorrect assay procedure insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - The prevalence of the marker will affect the assay's predictive values. - This is a qualitative assay and the results cannot be use to measure antigens concentrations.